Skip to main content

 Some people are pushing the idea of a "hydrogen economy"; in particular, that we can convert from oil-powered vehicles to hydrogen-powered vehicles.
 Will this save us?
 Not likely.

 First, realize that hydrogen is a way to store energy; it's not an energy source.
-And while hydrogen fuel cells are very efficient, the inefficiencies of hydrogen production and storage would more than negate the efficiency gains from fuel cells.
+And while hydrogen fuel cells are very efficient, the inefficiencies of hydrogen production, transportation, and storage would more than negate the efficiency gains from fuel cells.
 Also, at current levels of technology, batteries are actually a more efficient way to store energy.
 Today's fuel cell prototypes are very expensive, they wear out quickly, and are not widely available.

-To a great extent, federally funded fuel cell research is a boondoggle for the auto companies and provides them with temporary cover from the issue of raising fuel economy standards (which would really help address the coming peak oil problem).
 Spending money on hydrogen research takes investment capital away from the development of renewable energy sources or conservation measures that can realistically be deployed in the near- and mid-term—when peak oil is likely to hit, and long before the much ballyhooed hydrogen economy has any hope of making a dent.

 Addressing Transportation Efficiency